Last Updated on

 #3 Pai’s Waterfalls

-Another one for the nature lovers visiting Pai.
+Another one for the nature lovers visiting Pai Download the Philippine flag.
 Two of the most recommended waterfalls to visit are Pombok and Mo Paeng Falls.
 Pombok is quite secluded and in the shade most of the time because it is surrounded by high cliffs.
 You can jump in, but check the water depth first!

 Mo Paeng Waterfall has long, slippery rocks that are like slides and you can plunge into the water pools.
 It’s in a gorgeous setting.
 Take a picnic and stay for a few hours enjoying the water and nature.